Bashar-alJabi/ClickMart/README.md

-### Note
+# Project Overview

+This repository contains:
-• This repository contains a demo video showcasing the full project and a **partial frontend setup** of the project.
+- A demo video showcasing the full project.
+- A **partial frontend setup** of the project.

-• The complete frontend are available upon request.
+The complete frontend code is available upon request.

-• Pages:
-  ❖ Auth Pages: Login / Register / Forget password / Reset password.
+## Features

+### Pages
+- **Auth Pages:**
+  - Login
+  - Register
+  - Forget Password
+  - Reset Password

+- **Admin Pages:**
-  ❖ Admin Pages: Users List / Edit User.
+  - Users List
-  ❖ User Pages: Products / Dashboard / Wishlist / Orders / Addresses / Payments / Profile / Cart Sheet / Notifications / Checkout.
+  - Edit User

+- **User Pages:**
+  - Products
+  - Dashboard
+  - Wishlist
+  - Orders
+  - Addresses
+  - Payments
+  - Profile
+  - Cart Sheet
+  - Notifications
+  - Checkout

+### Technologies Used
-• Context API for Auth, Cart, Notifications and Theme.
+- **Context API**: For managing Auth, Cart, Notifications, and Theme.
-• Zod for validations.
+- **Zod**: For input validations.

+### Notes
-• This project is a fully functional application that relies on a comprehensive backend to handle all operations through APIs.
+- This project is a fully functional application that relies on a comprehensive backend to handle all operations through APIs.
-• The frontend relies on backend, which are not included in this repository and are not in my possession.
+- The frontend relies on the backend, which is **not included** in this repository and is not in my possession.
-• To fully run this project, you will need the required backend setup.
+- To fully run this project, you will need access to the appropriate backend files for integration.
-• Please ensure you have access to the appropriate backend files to integrate with this frontend.